sebastianconcept/Mapless/README.md

 So you now need to store a different kind of models, say List or User or anything, how you proceed?

-This is what you do with Mapless:
+This is what happens to you with Mapless:

 1. Create a subclass for them
 2. <del>Know what attributes they will need in advance</del>
 3. <del>Create its attributes' instVars</del>
 4. <del>Make accessors for them</del>
 5. <del>Elegantly map them so it all fits in the database</del>
+6. <del>Patiently re-map them every time you need to change its design</del>
-6. Profit
+7. Profit

 ###How does it look? on Redis